GFCI Outlet Keeps Tripping? Common Causes and What to Do

 What Homeowners Usually Notice

-- The outlet works for a while, then trips again
+- It works for a while and then trips again without warning

 - It trips when a specific appliance is plugged in